NVIDIA/NeMo-Skills/README.md

   - Easily parallelize each evaluation across many slurm jobs, self-host LLM judges, bring your own prompts or change benchmark configuration in any other way.
 - [Model training](https://nvidia.github.io/NeMo-Skills/pipelines/training): Train models using [NeMo-Aligner](https://github.com/NVIDIA/NeMo-Aligner/), [NeMo-RL](https://github.com/NVIDIA/NeMo-RL/) or [verl](https://github.com/volcengine/verl).

-## Getting started

-To get started, follow these [steps](https://nvidia.github.io/NeMo-Skills/basics), browse available [pipelines](https://nvidia.github.io/NeMo-Skills/pipelines) or run `ns --help` to see all available commands and their options.

-You can find more examples of how to use NeMo-Skills in the [tutorials](https://nvidia.github.io/NeMo-Skills/tutorials) page.

-We've built and released many popular models and datasets using NeMo-Skills.
-See all of them in the [Papers & Releases](./releases/index.md) documentation.

-You can find the full documentation [here](https://nvidia.github.io/NeMo-Skills/).

 ## News

 * [04/23/2025]: We released [OpenMathReasoning](https://nvidia.github.io/NeMo-Skills/openmathreasoning1) dataset and models!